Shopify/flash-list/documentation/docs/fundamentals/usage.md

 [`estimatedItemSize`](#estimateditemsize) is necessary to achieve optimal performance.
 :::

-This is a comprehensive list of supported `FlashList` props.
-Some of them might be familiar from `FlatList` [props](https://reactnative.dev/docs/flatlist).
-Not all of them are available in `FlashList` and for some the documentation and behavior might slightly differ.
-We therefore recommend using our documentation as the primary reference.
+Most of the props from `FlatList` are available in `FlashList`, too.
+This documentation includes both `FlatList` and additional `FlashList` props and should be used as a primary reference.
+But you can also read more about the props available in both `FlatList` and `FlashList` [here](https://reactnative.dev/docs/flatlist).

 # Props